sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 # How profiler collects data?

  Once, a random running goroutine receives a `SIGPROF` signal, it gets interrupted and signal handler runs.
 The stack trace of the interrupted goroutine is retrieved in the context of this signal handler and then saved into a [lock-free](https://preshing.com/20120612/an-introduction-to-lock-free-programming/) log structure along with the current [profiler label](https://rakyll.org/profiler-labels/)(Every captured stack trace can be associated with a custom label which you can later do filtering on).
 This special lock-free structure is named as `profBuf` and it is defined in [runtime/profbuf.go](https://github.com/golang/go/blob/master/src/runtime/profbuf.go) with a long and detailed explanation on how it works.
-It is a **single-writer**, **single-reader** lock-free [ring-buffer](https://en.wikipedia.org/wiki/Circular_buffer) structure which resembles the one published [here](http://www.cse.cuhk.edu.hk/~pclee/www/pubs/ancs09poster.pdf).
+It is a _single-writer, single-reader_ lock-free [ring-buffer](https://en.wikipedia.org/wiki/Circular_buffer) structure which resembles the one published [here](http://www.cse.cuhk.edu.hk/~pclee/www/pubs/ancs09poster.pdf).
 The writer is the profiler signal handler and the reader is a goroutine(`profileWriter`) that periodically reads this buffer and aggregates results to a final hashmap.
 This final hashmap structure is named as `profMap` and defined in [runtime/pprof/map.go](https://github.com/golang/go/blob/master/src/runtime/pprof/map.go)

 Here is a simple visualization on how this all fits together: